 - 4. All family dwellings to have private rear gardens (the private side).
 The scheme layout provides for private gardens, wherever possible, to back onto other private rear gardens for security and privacy.
 All dwellings have a frontage onto a vehicular area (the public side). - 5.
 Habitable room windows to front and rear of dwellings to be located a minimum of 21.00m from neighbour's habitable room windows to obviate overlooking issues. - 6.
-Car parking provision to be in accordance with local plan requirements: - 2 bedroom units 1.5 spaces per unit. - 3 bedroom units 2 spaces per unit - 1 Bedroom units 1 space per unit + 1 space per 2 units for visitors. - A number of 3 bedroom dwellings to be built with a garage (7no.). - 7.
-A proportion of dwellings (30%) to be provided in the form of apartments, in 2 or 3 storey blocks.
-These dwellings will provide accommodation for small households, single working people and couples.
-It is envisaged that some of these dwellings may be specially fitted out for use by the elderly. - 8.
-Apartments are located at key locations where their landscaped external areas will benefit the appearance of the development.
-It is envisaged that open 'park railings' type boundary treatments on Buxton Road will provide an attractive face onto the public realm. - 9.
+Car parking provision to be in accordance with local plan requirements: - 2 bedroom units 1.5 spaces per unit. - 3 bedroom units 2 spaces per unit - 7.
 The overall aspiration for the development is that it should be well designed and of a high quality that responds positively to both environment and the challenge of climate change whilst also contributing to local distinctiveness and sense of place.